Strained by Online Commerce, Changing Shopper Preferences and Trendier Competition, Many Outmoded Malls Face Bleak Future

-This is the first of a two-part CoStar series on aging and distressed malls.
+This is the first of a three-part CoStar series on aging and distressed malls.
 Next week:

 Age appears to be a contributing factor.
 Of more than 200 malls and large U.S. shopping centers with 250,000 rentable square feet or higher that are hampered by vacancy rates of 35% or higher -- a clear marker for shopping center distress -- 86.5% were built before 2000, according to CoStar Group data.